September 27, 2015

 Now to what end would they do this?

-Of course if they encounter a proper modern military they'll get curb-stomped.
+Of course if this outfit ever encounters a proper modern military, they'll get curb-stomped.

-Of course if you have the same goal and can knock the entire world back a few hundred years even for a decade...well., these people have a sense of history...
+Note though that if you have the same goal and can demoralize and destabilize the entire world, by say, knocking a good chunk of it back to the 7th century, even if only for a few years...well., these people have a sense of history...

 Imagine this transpiring while the whole world is knocked on their behinds by a power failure, starving and desperate, and assume to that kept aside a few nukes for military bases and tactical usage.